angular/angular/aio/content/guide/i18n-common-prepare.md

 {@a no-element}

 If you translate non-displayed text using the `<span>` tag, you create a new DOM element.
-To avoid doing a new DOM element, wrap the text in an `<ng-container>` element.
+To avoid creating a new DOM element, wrap the text in an `<ng-container>` element.
-The following example displays the `<ng-container>` element transformed into a non-displayed HTML comment.
+The following example shows the `<ng-container>` element transformed into a non-displayed HTML comment.

 <code-example path="i18n/src/app/app.component.html" region="i18n-ng-container"></code-example>